Article 1

 Article 172

-KNN Must Normalize First: Min-Max Correct Method, Data Leakage Pitfall & sklearn Implementation
+Big Data 198 - KNN Must Normalize First: Min-Max Scaling, Data Leakage Pitfalls & sklearn Practice

-In scikit-learn machine learning training pipeline, distance-based models like KNN are extremely sensitive to inconsistent feature scales: Euclidean distance...
+In scikit-learn pipelines, distance-based models like KNN are highly sensitive to inconsistent feature scales.
+Split first, fit MinMaxScaler only on the training set...

 Article 173

-Spark RDD Fault Tolerance: Checkpoint Principle & Best Practices
+Spark RDD Fault Tolerance: Checkpoint Principle & Best Best Practices

 Article 174